TZstatsADS/ADS_Teaching/Fall2016_Projects/Project4_Words4music/doc/Project4_desc.md

 + `msm_dataset_train.txt` original text of the lyrics data.

 #### Submission
 On 11/16/2016, you will receive music features (only the **"analysis"** part) of 100 songs.
 We will provide you with a dictionary of 5000 words.
-For each song, you need to produce a *ranked list* (with the most likely being the first) of 100 suggested lyric words from the given dictionary.
+For each song, you need to produce a *ranked list* (with the most likely being the first) of the candidate lyric words from the given dictionary.
 We will use average predictive rank sum as the [evaluation criterion](https://github.com/TZstatsADS/ADS_Teaching/blob/master/Tutorials/project4_eval.pdf).

 ### Project organization